bytewax/bytewax/docs/articles/getting-started/recovery.md

    map](./operators#stateful_map) aggregate state _between_ epochs.
 If
    your dataflow is simple enough to not be using these,

-2. _Regular Epochs_ - The [epoch](/getting-started/epochs) is the minimum unit of
+2. _Regular Epochs_ - The [epoch](/getting-started/epochs) is the
-   recovery.
-Design your dataflow so that epochs are regularly occuring because it is not possible to coherently resume processing mid-epoch.
+   minimum unit of recovery.
+Design your dataflow so that epochs are regularly occurring because it is not possible to coherently resume processing mid-epoch.

 3. _Replayable Input_ - Your data source needs to support re-playing
    input from a specific epoch in the past, we'll call the **recovery